Medicine

 David Hume’s current influence

-David Hume topped this 2009 PhilPapers survey of most influential and admired philosophers (scroll down to bottom of the page to “Non-living philosophers most identified with”).
+David Hume topped the 2009 PhilPapers survey of most influential and admired philosophers (scroll down to bottom of the page to “Non-living philosophers most identified with”).
 Aristotle came in second and Kant third.
 I’ve been thinking much about Nietzsche and Heidegger recently: eleventh and eighteenth, respectively.
 Overall, the list was still dominated by thinkers in

 David Hume’s current influence Read More »